api0cradle/LOLBAS/README.md

 - [ ] Map it to the Mitre Att&ck <3
 - [ ] LOLGuiBins
 - [ ] More list based on classifications
+- [ ] LOLBAS lists for Linux?
+OSX?